 WHAT IS THE 'GOSPEL' MENTIONED IN THE QUR'AN?

 This term the CMCS Research Briefing takes the form of an occasional paper presented by our Academic Director, Dr Martin Whittingham, to a largely Muslim audience at a conference held in Ankara, Turkey, in May 2014 entitled Rethinking the Qur’an: Qur’anic concepts.

 To fully explore the field of Muslim-Christian studies a breadth of skill and knowledge is required.
 This edition showcases the wide range of interdisciplinary research that is taking place at the centre.

-During the 2015 spring term at CMCS our seminars focused on the history of Muslim-Christian relations and asked what relevance it has for us today.
 This issues covers perspectives on Muslim-Christian relations from different disciplines, contexts and eras, using the past to help illuminate and inform our future.